 The Menstruating Goddess

 Kamakhya’s annual menstruation cycle is celebrated in the Ambubachi Mela.
 According to the worshippers of her temple, Mother Shakti Devi Kamakhya goes through her annual menstrual cycle during this time.
-According to Hindu legend, devotees at the mela are granted entrance to Mother Earth’s “menses” during the monsoon rains, allowing them to access her supreme power.
+According to Hindu legend, devotees at the mela are granted entrance to Mother Earth’s “menses” during the monsoon rains, allowing them to access their supreme power.

 It lasts for three days.
 Goddesses are believed to be menstruating during these three days of silence.
 Hence, the temple is shut down for the duration.
 Devotees also refrain from cooking, gardening, performing puja, or engaging in other religious practices throughout these three days.

 When Sati and her husband fought, she ignored him and went to the yajna.
 Daksa’s harshness was very much visible, and he ridiculed his daughter in front of everyone.
-Daksa also criticised Shiva.
+Daksa also criticized Shiva.
 Sati could not tolerate this anymore, so she leapt into the yajna’s flames.
 When Lord Shiva learned of the incident, his rage went beyond all boundaries.
 She had been burned beyond recognition, and her husband was overcome with grief.
 Starting with the dance of destruction, known as “Tandava,” he began to ravage the planet.

 Other gods were frightened by Lord Shiva’s power and rage.
-They realised that if it went on for a long time, the entire world would be destroyed.
+They realized that if it went on for a long time, the entire world would be destroyed.
 Lord Vishnu came up with a remedy after assessing the problem.
 To soothe the angry deity, he unleashed his chakra, which dismembered the body of Mother Sati.
 According to legend, Sati’s body was scattered over the land in 108 parts.
 Shakti Peeths are the names given to the sites.

 Legend has it that when Lord Vishnu’s ‘Sudarshan Chakra’ pierced the body of Mother Sati, the vagina of Sati fell in Pragjyotishpur, presently known as Assam.
-The result of which was a temple dedicated to Devi Kamakhya.
+The result of this was a temple dedicated to Devi Kamakhya.